corda/corda/docs/source/hello-world-introduction.rst

     * Only the creation of new IOUs will be allowed
     * Transferring existing IOUs or paying off an IOU with cash will not be allowed

-We can easily extend our CorDapp to handle additional use-cases later on.
+However, we can easily extend our CorDapp to handle additional use-cases later on.

 Flow
 ^^^^